samuelmbp/oystercard-challenge/README.md

 In order to pay for my journey
 As a customer
-I need to pay for my journey when it's complete
+I need to pay for my journey when it is complete

 In order to pay for my journey
 As a customer
-I need to know where I've travelled from
+I need to know where I have travelled from

 In order to know where I have been
 As a customer